Tokyo 2020 President Mori to resign over sexist comments - media | Politics

 The former prime minister made the remark - that women talk too much - at a Japanese Olympic Committee board meeting early this month, setting off a storm of criticism at home and abroad.
 The Fuji News Network and public broadcaster NHK reported that Mori, 83, was set to resign.
 The Mainichi newspaper said he was expected to express his intention to go on Friday, when executive members of the Tokyo Olympics board are due to meet to discuss his sexist remark.

 Mori was not immediately available for comment.
+A spokesman for the organising committee declined comment.
 The TBS broadcaster TBS reported that former Japan Football Association president and mayor of the Olympics village, Saburo Kawabuchi, would replace Mori.

 Mori retracted his comment about women at a hastily called news conference on Feb.
 4, acknowledging it was inappropriate and against the Olympic spirit.
 But he declined, at that time, to resign.